Lettuce nutritional value includes a rich source of flavonoids and folate.

 "Kale boasts over 3 times as much fiber, almost 10 x as much vitamin A and 14 times as much calcium when compared with iceberg lettuce.

-It has 16 times as much vitamin K and almost 30 x as much vitamin C."
+It has 16 times as much vitamin K and almost 30 x as much C."

 - Marygrace Taylor

-You may have heard that, if you regularly consume eight different coloured foods, you have a 35 percent lower risk from all causes of death.
-It is strong research in which scientists followed folk over a twenty-year period.
+You may have heard that if you regularly consume at least seven different coloured foods, you have a 35 percent lower risk from all-causes of death.
+It is strong research in which scientists followed folk over a twenty year period.

 Each of these lettuces constitutes a contrasting coloured salad; they are not the same.

-Then you add the differences between organic green salads and those that are grown using fertilizers and chemical sprays, and you have a vast distinction between one and another.
+Then you add the differences between organic green salads and those that are grown using fertilizers and chemical sprays; there is a vast distinction between one and another.

 In any event, it adds colour and variety to your lunch plate, and not just sparkling wellbeing.